ebayes/PensionPal-Retirement-Income-Predictor/README.md

 ## Introduction

 `pensionpal` is a tool that predicts an individual's future retirement income based on publicly available employment and salary data from LinkedIn and Glassdoor.
-On the backend it is a python 🐍 package and on the frontend it has a simple chatbot 🤖 interface.
+The backend is built in python 🐍 and the UI is built in Javascript and CSML 🤖 (open source chatbot platform).

 ## How PensionPal works